mapx/folly-overlay/README.md

 folly-overlay
 ==============

-Gentoo overlay for Facebook folly library as well as double-conversion library
+Gentoo overlay for Facebook folly library as well as Google double-conversion library